 I fell in love with pencil cases when I lived in Germany as a high school student.
 I’ve carried a pencil case full of pens ever since.
-In fact, I still use a metal gold pencil case I bought when I was in high school!
+In fact, I still use a metal gold pencil case I bought when I was in high school.

-When I travel I usually switch to a larger pencil bag that holds the accessories I want to bring with me.
+When I travel I usually switch to a larger pencil bag that holds all of the accessories I want to bring with me.
 I’m always on the lookout for travel pencil bags, here are a few of my favorites:

 I’m really thinking about picking this one up for myself!
 I love the green color, the shape, and that it opens two ways.